 In proliferative diabetic retinopathy (PDR), more vessels have been blocked off, making the areas of ischaemia larger.
 These, in turn, produce a chemical within the eye that causes abnormal new blood vessels to grow.
 While that seems a good idea, these new blood vessels don’t grow into the ischaemic retina, they grow into the vitreous.
 Movement of the vitreous and scarring may cause retinal detachment and bleeding into the vitreous (vitreous haemorrhage).

 Often this happens without any noticeable vision changes until the last moment, but it is a very serious threat to sight.
-Urgent treatment may be needed, which may include laser, injections or vitrectomy surgery.
+Urgent treatment may need to be performed by a specialist, which may include laser, injections or vitrectomy surgery.

 The image above is a colour photo and fluorescein angiogram of new blood vessels at the optic disc (NVD) and elsewhere (NVE), which are seen as bright patches where the fluorescein has leaked from them.
 Treatment is required to prevent serious visual loss.